Who says date night has to be expensive? Use these frugal tips to help you stay on budget while spending time with the one you love.

 Nearby orchards or berry farms can make for great frugal dates.
 The “u-pick” fruit farms are typically less expensive and tastier than the comparable fruit at the grocery store, and you get to spend some quality time outside with your partner.
 Make sure to research the right time to go for ripe fruit and bring some containers from home.

-Date nights are so important in relationships.
-Time to talk without the day-to-day stressors and sharing new experiences help keep the romance alive.
-These things don’t have to be expensive.
-Keep your budget on track with frugal date nights and watch your relationship and savings account grow.
+Going on dates is important in relationships – time to talk without the day-to-day stressors and sharing new experiences help keep the romance alive.
+Instead of draining your account on an extravagant night out, use the above budget-friendly ideas and watch your relationship and savings account grow.

 Provider and products are mentioned for educational purposes only.
 This in no way constitutes an endorsement or approval by A+FCU.
 Refer to the external organization’s site for the most up-to-date information as their products and terms are subject to change.